ALL IN THE FAMILY: Chloe Fritch's Love for Golf Was Formed at Early Age Thanks to Her Father, Mother and Grandparents

 Chloe spends some time down there, getting in swings now that the weather has turned.

-Surprisingly, however, she doesn’t live down there in the simulator during, taking swing after swing.
+Surprisingly, however, she doesn’t live down there in the simulator, taking swing after swing.

 “Just hitting on that simulator helps keep the form,” Chloe said.
 “It’s always going to help just because stopping for a month of two really hurts your golf game.
 I went down there three different times during Thanksgiving break, but I’m not the type of person who is going to spend hours and hours there.
 I don’t have a long attention span for that.
 I spend about 10, 20 minutes, just to keep that muscle memory intact.”